Memory-Augmented Transformers: A Systematic Review from Neuroscience Principles to Enhanced Model Architectures

 DIAGRAM

-Three Axis Taxonomy of Memory Augmented Transformers
+Three-Dimensional Taxonomy of Memory-Augmented Transformers

 DIAGRAM